STIXProject/stixproject.github.io/getting-started/analyst-exercise/index.md

 In this case the bad guys wrote a custom version bundled with OpenVNC, just for you - part of the report is an update for Stealer signatures

-Re-using the same `Indicator ID`, you add a note that Stealer may also include VNC functionality with `High Confidence`, and include the strings and hashes for detection under the `Course of Action`
+Re-using the same `ID` value for the Stealer indicator, you add a `High Confidence` note that Stealer may also include VNC functionality

+Based on the malware analyst writeup, you add signatures for unique strings under a `Course of Action` entry

 Looks like you'll be speaking at the next conference call with the execs - you take a well-deserved sip of coffee before the inbox dings again